KMarkert/EarthEngine.jl/docs/src/index.md

 ## Acknowlegments

- * This package is heavily influenced by many of the great develop resources by the Earth Engine community such as [rgee](https://github.com/r-spatial/rgee/) and other packages in the [Google Earth Engine Community Org](https://github.com/gee-community/)
+ * This package is heavily influenced by many of the great developer resources created by the Earth Engine community such as [rgee](https://github.com/r-spatial/rgee/) and other packages in the [Google Earth Engine Community Org](https://github.com/gee-community/)
  * *A lot* of code was reused from [Pandas.jl](https://github.com/JuliaPy/Pandas.jl) which illustrates how to wrap Python objects in Julia.